FeynCalc is equipped with special symbols that facilitate

 ex6 // ToLightConeComponents

-Such simplifications inside ToLightConeComponents
+Such simplifications inside ToLightConeComponents can be

 disabled using the option DotSimplify